SadS4ndWiCh/satmwf/README.md

 ## 🏑 How it works

-Basically, it has the server that is the primary instance that manages all client connections and broadcasts the message from some client to the others.
+Basically, it has the server that is the primary instance that manages all client connections and broadcasts the message sent by some client to others.

 ### Communication structure:

-All communication between client <-> server uses the same following simple structure:
+The entire communication between client <-> server is event based.
+Every event uses the following structure:

 ```
  0               1               2